Keflon/MvvmZeroTutorialApp/README.md

 The `Commands` navigate to new `Pages`, so we'll need the instance of `PageServiceZero` described in `Locator.cs`
 - As we're using an IoC container, it is simply a case of adding `IPageServiceZero` as a constructor parameter and the container will do the rest

-For our `ICommand` implementation we're using `CommandZeroAsync` , documented [here](https://github.com/Keflon/FunctionZero.CommandZero)
+Installing `MvvmZero` automatically installed `FunctionZero.CommandZero` and that contains the `ICommand` implemetation we're going to use, documented [here](https://github.com/Keflon/FunctionZero.CommandZero)
-If you have a preferred implementation feel free to use that instead or write your own
+If you have a preferred implementation feel free to use that instead

-Paste the following into HomePageVm.cs:
+Now paste the following into HomePageVm.cs:
 ```csharp
 using FunctionZero.CommandZero;
 using FunctionZero.MvvmZero;